 1. For the purposes of this Agreement:

-"Affiliate" shall have the meaning ascribed thereto in the Business Corporations Act (Ontario) R.S.O.
-1990.
+"Affiliate" means in relation to any party, any entity controlled, directly or indirectly, by the party, any entity that controls, directly or indirectly, the party or any entity directly or indirectly under common control with the party.
+Control means ownership of a majority of the voting power of such entity or party..

-“Confidential Information” means any information, know-how, data, patent, copyright, trade secret, process, technique, program, design, formula, marketing, advertising, financial, commercial, sales or programming matter, written materials, compositions, drawings, diagrams, computer programs, studies, work in progress, visual demonstrations, ideas, concepts, and other data of Owner, in oral, written, graphic, electronic, or any other form or medium whatsoever, which, if disclosed in tangible form, is marked as “Confidential” at the time of disclosure, or, if disclosed orally, is summarized by Owner in writing and specified to be confidential within thirty (30) days of the date of such oral disclosure to Recipient.
+“Confidential Information” means any information, know-how, data, patent, copyright, trade secret, process, technique, program, design, formula, marketing, advertising, financial, commercial, sales or programming matter, written materials, compositions, drawings, diagrams, computer programs, studies, work in progress, visual demonstrations, ideas, concepts, and other data of the Disclosing Party, in oral, written, graphic, electronic, or any other form or medium whatsoever, which, is marked as “Confidential” at the time of disclosure or which the Recipient otherwise should reasonably believe to be confidential,.
 The term “Confidential Information” shall not include the following:

 (i) information which is now or which hereafter becomes publicly known or available through no act or failure on the part of Recipient, whether through breach of this Agreement or otherwise;